-Regulatory reforms are underway that may impact the way Price Signals influence demand and generation on our network, and we continue to engage in these forums.
+Regulatory reforms are underway that may affect how Price Signals influence demand and generation on our network, and we remain actively engaged in these discussions.
 These include Reform of Electricity Market Arrangements (REMA), MHHS and DUoS Reform.
-We recognise that sharper Price Signals could drive more unpredictable flows and peak loads, and as we understand how the market responds these changes, we will adjust our use of our other tools.
+We recognise that sharper Price Signals could drive more unpredictable flows and peak loads, and as we understand how the market responds these changes, we will adjust how we use our other tools.